da-vinci-noob/safe_ruby/README.md

 =========

 Safe Ruby provides a way to run untrusted ruby code outside of the current process in a safe environment.
-Creating this environment is largery based on jruby sandbox, whitelisting the methods one can use on potentially dangerous classes.
-Constants are also whitelisted, eliminating some core ruby functionality such as spawning another process.
+Creating this environment is largery based on jruby sandbox, allowlisting the methods one can use on potentially dangerous classes.
+Constants are also allowlisted, eliminating some core ruby functionality such as spawning another process.

 Getting Started